JVarhol/HA-Family-Hub/README.md

 2. Restart Home Assistant.
 3. Settings → Devices & Services → **Add Integration** → search for
    **Family Hub**.
-No configuration is required at this step — it just registers the card and the Theme Selector card (a Theme Builder sidebar item also appears; it's leftover from an in-progress feature not yet documented for this beta — safe to ignore for now).
+No configuration is required at this step — it just registers every card (Family Week Calendar, Family Today, Chores, Rewards, Goals, My Chores, Screen Saver) and the Theme Selector card (a Theme Builder sidebar item also appears; it's leftover from an in-progress feature not yet documented for this beta — safe to ignore for now).
-4. Add the card to a dashboard (see below).
-If the dashboard resource wasn't auto-registered for your Home Assistant version, add it manually under Settings → Dashboards → Resources.
+4. Add the card(s) you want to a dashboard (see below).
+If a dashboard resource wasn't auto-registered for your Home Assistant version, add it manually under Settings → Dashboards → Resources.
 5. Optional: Family Hub → **Configure** to turn on calendar reminders, pick notify devices, test a notification, or preview upcoming notifications.
    (Daily Digest on/off, send time, and recipients are configured from the card's own Settings, not this Configure menu.)

 ## Card configuration

+### Family Week Calendar card

 Add the card to a dashboard view via YAML (or the visual editor's "manual card" option):